In order to participate in 2019 Commencement, a student-doctor will need to follow these steps:

 - A notification will be sent to the student’s Liberty.edu email account from the Office of the Registrar with instructions about the Graduation Application (Grad App).

 - The Graduation Application must be completed before a degree will be conferred.
-This application will provide important information for the preparation of the student’s diploma and will guarantee the appearance of the student’s name in the Commencement Program if submitted by March 22, 2018.
+This application will provide important information for the preparation of the student’s diploma and will guarantee the appearance of the student’s name in the Commencement Program if submitted prior to deadline.
 Applications received after the deadline will still be accepted, but there is no guarantee that the student’s name will appear in the program.

 - The $950 Graduation fee is attributed to the student’s account as a part of the tuition and fees in the final Spring semester prior to graduation.